PaulskPt/Circuitpython_MCP7940/README.md

 # MCP7940
- Circutipython example to use an Unexpected Maker MCP7940 module.
+ Circutipython example to use an Unexpected Maker RTC Shield (MCP7940) .
  Until now there were, as far as I know, only exampoles for Micropython and for Arduino.